Protected Conversations: Employers’ Guide

 IN THIS SECTION

-The following practical guide for employers looks at what a protected conversation means and in what circumstances this type of conversation can be used to help reach an agreement as to how to bring the employment relationship to an end.
+The following practical guide for employers looks at what a protected conversation is and how they can be most effectively used to help reach an agreement.

 What is a protected conversation?